 "Instructional materials can provide a motivating context to engage students by offering contexts that are personally or socio-culturally relevant to them, fostering learning through social and collaborative interactions, using project-based or place-based approaches, and providing activities, such as an engineering design problem, that allow students to experience a challenge and the satisfaction of overcoming the challenge.
 These kinds of activities situated in a relevant context promote students' engagement in the practice of science rather than experiencing science as a static set of facts or theories to be learned."
-(BSCS NGAL, p.
+(Guidelines for the Evaluation of Instructional Materials in Science, p.
 33)